 GVL/Mackenzie Bush - Sgt.
 Terry Dixon (far left) answers a question at the police brutality panel discussion Thursday, October 20 in Hilton Hooker Living and Learning Center

-The panel consisted of representatives from the GVSU police department, the Ottawa County sheriff’s department, the Grand Rapids police department and the GVSU student body and faculty.
+The panel consisted of representatives from the GVSU Police Department, the Ottawa County Sheriff’s Office, the Grand Rapids Police Department, and the GVSU student body and faculty.

 “I wanted this to be an opportunity for students, faculty and staff to get together and discuss the issue and see what we can do specifically in our communities to make a change,” said Brandon Fitzgerald, student senate vice president for diversity affairs.
 “I really hope this was the first step.”